 I'll never forget John Boy churning butter while eating an apple on Christmas Eve, in The Homecoming.
 He disobediently brought it into the living room to join the family to listen to the radio skit with the family.

 Can you believe that they put the Baldwin Ladies' recipe making machine in the same room as Olivia Walton's kitchen?????
 I was flabbergasted!
 Mama had choice words about the recipe, and of course the little old ladies had no idea what "the recipe" actually was, and of course the men folk didn't mind a nip now and then.
 Apparently there was a huge brew-ha-ha in the local community about this...which is why the Walton house and gift shop have absolutely no affiliation with this high school/museum.
 When we asked the little old ladies at this museum about the house, they clammed up.
-Then when we went to the gift shop below the house my husband tried talking to the man there but he clammed up.
-Then I came home and did some googling and oh, my.
-Well, it all has to do with the "recipe making" machine being in Mama's kitchen!
+We found out that there is some controversy that has to do with the "recipe making" machine being in Mama's kitchen!
 (This machine is actual works and was donated by one of the locals.)

 As fans can tell, the rooms are not an exact recreations from the television show.
 These items from the 1930's were donated by local residents and then staged to look as much like the show as possible.

 Oh, how a radio such as this played center stage in some of the story lines...especially as the Waltons listened to the news, hoping John Walton had not been on the bus that had overturned.
 (The Homecoming)

 I always wondered why there was never any mention of nearby historic neighbor, Thomas Jefferson.
 Nor did I understand why John Boy did not attend the University of Virginia in nearby Charlottesville.
 More on that tomorrow.

 In a separate room were lots of extra artifacts.
 My favorite was this wedding gown from the 1930's.